rodmgwgu/openedx-authz/docs/decisions/0001-purpose-of-this-repo.rst

 - Architectural Decision Records (ADRs) that document the evolution of the authorization model.
 - Design documents for scopes, policies, and integration approaches.
-- Reference implementations, libraries, and supporting code.
+- Implementation of the new authorization framework which will eventually replace the legacy authorization system.
-- Migration strategies for replacing legacy RBAC models with the new system.
+- Migration strategies for replacing legacy RBAC models with this new system.

 Consequences
 ************